Scibun/Scimon/README.md

 Paimon supports the following macros:

-* Ignore: When utilizing the !ignore macro, a user can specify certain URLs that they wish to bypass during the operation.
+* *ignore*: When utilizing the !ignore macro, a user can specify certain URLs that they wish to bypass during the operation.
 For instance, if a software tool is tasked with scanning a list of URLs for updates or changes, by adding a specific URL next to the `!ignore` directive, that URL will be omitted from the scanning process.

   ```shell
   https://example.com/file.pdf !ignore
   ```
-* debug:  The `!debug` macro displays specific information to the user, making it invaluable when you need to relay details to the tool's user.
+* *debug*:  The `!debug` macro displays specific information to the user, making it invaluable when you need to relay details to the tool's user.

   ```shell
   This is a comment that is displayed with the debug !debug